Home > > Link To Us

 With DNA being a complex topic as well, we wanted to create a website that explains the science of DNA in comfortable, understandable terms that the layperson can understand.
 Hopefully, the site will spark discussion on the subject of DNA and can allow you to access the learning aspects of DNA that are relevant to your everyday life.

-We really want to help spread the word and if you can help by linking to ExploreDNA then we really appreciate your help.
+We really want to help spread the word and if you can help by linking to ExploreDNA, we truly appreciate it.

 ExploreDNA.co.uk - understanding dna and its relevance to life